-The third Early Head Start lease is with the State of Louisiana/Board of Supervisors for University of Louisiana System.
+The third lease is with the State of Louisiana/Board of Supervisors for University of Louisiana System.
 The original lease term was from October 1, 2014 through June 30, 2015.
-The lease has been renewed annually by both parties, with a final termination date of September, 2020.
+The lease has been renewed annually by both parties.
 The fair rental is \$2,075 with a current monthly payment of \$610.
 The balance of the rental is currently being donated.